sysrpl/Codebot.Raspberry/README.md

-# Raspberry Pi Dotnet Core Projects and Tools
+# Raspberry Pi Projects and Tools

 This repository contains projects and tools for working with Raspberry Pi GPIO pins and a collection of hardware peripherals.